 Todd Crosby, Georgia Bureau of Investigation

-Catherine Knutson, Minnesota Bureau of Criminal Apprehension ( Quality Representative)
+Catherine Knutson, Minnesota Bureau of Criminal Apprehension ( Quality Task Group representative)

 Lauren Sautkulis, San Diego Sheriff's Regional Crime Laboratory